xupeiwust/deepforge/README.md

 [![Join the chat at https://gitter.im/deepforge-dev/deepforge](https://badges.gitter.im/deepforge-dev/deepforge.svg)](https://gitter.im/deepforge-dev/deepforge?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Stories in Ready](https://badge.waffle.io/deepforge-dev/deepforge.png?label=ready&title=Ready)](https://waffle.io/deepforge-dev/deepforge)

-**Notice**: DeepForge is still a work in progress and in beta!
-That being said, any contributions and/or feedback is greatly appreciated.
-If you have any questions, check out the [wiki](https://github.com/dfst/deepforge/wiki/) or drop me a line on the gitter!

 # DeepForge
 DeepForge is an open-source visual development environment for deep learning providing end-to-end support for creating deep learning models.
 This is achieved through providing the ability to design **architectures**, create training **pipelines**, and then execute these pipelines over a cluster.
 Using a notebook-esque api, users can get real-time feedback about the status of any of their **executions** including compare them side-by-side in real-time.